Alexander-Barth/FluidSimDemo-WebAssembly/README.md

 This approach here uses a subset of the Julia language and the array object of StaticTools.jl to create a small WASM program.
 In particular we should have:
 * No dynamic memory allocation and garbage collector
-* No code that could throw an exception
+* No code that could throw an exception (in particular no bounds checks)
+* Only scalars and arrays of integer and floats can be used between JavaScript and Julia (in particular no boolean arrays).

 Luckily, the julia programming language does not get in your way to write low-level code.
+However it is possible to use higher-level constructs like tuples and named tuples inside the julia code but such data structures cannot be (easily) made available in JavaScript.

 ## Perequisites